kding0409/kding0409.github.io/blog/wp-content/plugins/wp-spamshield/readme.txt

 4. Install a contact form if you like.
 (See "Adding a Contact Form to Your Blog" below)

+5. If you'd like to test if everything is working, please see the beginning section of the [Troubleshooting Guide](http://www.redsandmarketing.com/plugins/wp-spamshield/troubleshooting-guide/) for more info.

-5. If you are using an e-commerce plugin on your site, run a test transaction to make sure everything runs smoothly.
+6. If you are using an e-commerce plugin on your site, run a test transaction to make sure everything runs smoothly.
 If you have any issue with a payment gateway getting blocked, simply go to your WP-SpamShield settings and use the option "Disable anti-spam for miscellaneous forms", and it will take care of the issue.
 (We have made every effort to whitelist all of these on major plugins, but in some rare occasions a problem will arise.)
 If you do have any issues, please [submit a support request](http://www.redsandmarketing.com/plugins/wp-spamshield/support/) and we will be happy to help.

 **You're done!
 Sit back and see what it feels like to live without blog comment spam, trackback spam, contact form spam, and registration spam!**